 We are pleased to present you with the Annual Education Report (AER) which provides key information on the educational progress for the Douglas Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
-Due to COVID-19, state testing for the 2019-20 school year was paused.
 The school’s report shows the most recent state student assessment data and contains information about accountability and teacher quality.
 If you have any questions about the AER, please contact Principal, Michaelle Gust for assistance.

 For the 2021-2022 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
 An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

 Although Douglas Elementary School academically outperforms most elementary schools in the region and state, we are always working to improve our practice.
 One key challenge for the school includes the following: students who are not identified as having low socioeconomic status significantly outperform students identified as having low SES in all subjects, at all grade levels.
 Research on poverty and children shows that having a connection with positive adults helps students to achieve academically.
-One key initiative to close the gap is to build a multi-tiered system to provide reading, math, and behavior support for students who are struggling at school.
+One key initiative we’re implementing to close the gap is to build a multi-tiered system to provide reading, math, and behavior support for students who are struggling at school.
 We believe this additional support will have a positive impact on our entire student body.

 State law requires that we also report additional information: